aklitzke/dors/README.md

 ## FAQ:

-**Q:** Can I automatically run standard cargo commands?
+**Q:** Will this automatically provide me with standard cargo commands?
 **A:** Nope.
 A blank Dorsfile is a blank Dorsfile.
 It's up to you to build it out.

 **Q:** Is this ready for production?
 **A:** This is currently in alpha.
 Use at your own risk.

 **Q:** This looks pretty similar to [cargo-make](https://github.com/sagiegurari/cargo-make).
 What are the differences?
-**A:** This syntax was inspired by cargo-make, and this project was originally started due to limitations in cargo-make's workspace support.
+**A:** The syntax was inspired by cargo-make, and this project was originally started due to limitations in cargo-make's workspace support.
 This project has different goals, a different task execution model, and a different syntax.